Skip to content

 Despite being the ruler of the riches of the world, she is a modest Orisha, located far from the ostentatious and banal superficialities, since she considers that the true and greatest wealth is carried within by sprouting from the spirit, being invisible to the eyes of the human race.

-This deity is recognized as the patron saint of numismatists and collectors, by habitar part of its essence in coins, precious stones and high-value collections.
+This deity is recognized as the patron saint of numismatists and collectors, as part of its essence resides in coins, precious stones and collections of great value.

 Aye Shaluga, the treasurer of the Orishas

-Aye Shaluga It is an orisha that is visually associated with a pearl shell, it is related to health and prosperity.
-Habita in nature on small islets surrounded by reef.
+Aye Shaluga It is an orisha that is visually associated with a pearl shell, and is related to health and prosperity.
+It lives in nature on small islands surrounded by reefs.

 His holy receptacle is a glass or porcelain tureen that contains his tools and secrets inside.